SimonMonecke/lambdacd-mongodb/README.md

 ## TODO

-- [ ] Use conversion function introduced with version 2.0.0 for state serialization
+- [ ] Use conversion functions introduced with version 2.0.0 for state serialization
 - [ ] Add Fongo tests for readable build-number serialization

 ## License